davidjbradshaw/iframe-resizer/README.md

 ## IFrame Page Options

-The following options can be set from with in the iFrame page by creating a `window.iFrameResizer` before the JavaScript file is loaded into the page.
+The following options can be set from within the iFrame page by creating a `window.iFrameResizer` object before the JavaScript file is loaded into the page.

 ```html
 <script>